xBlInDx/WolfHUD/.github/README.md

 2. Open the downloaded archive, using WinRAR or 7Zip
 3. Extract the **WolfHUD-master** folder into your 'PAYDAY 2/mods' folder
 4. Rename the folder **WolfHUD-master** to **WolfHUD** (if you want to)
 5. Start the game once.
-It will prompt you to update Federal Inventory and WolfHUD_Textures.
-Update both.
+It will prompt you to update Federal Inventory.
+Feel free to install or ignore it.

 ## If you don't want/like Inventory Icons
-To remove "Federal Inventory" go to your **PAYDAY 2/assets/mod_overrides/Federal Inventory** folder and delete the **guis** folder.
-Then open **revision.txt** and change the number to a higher one, to prevent future updates.
+Due to the way updates in BLT2 work, there is no way of disabling the Update popping up for Federal Inventory as of now.

 ## Bug reports
 If you encounter any bugs, feel free to post about it on the issues tab!